gdmoney/product-availability-checker/README.md

 ## Issues
- - sometimes sends email even when all of the products are out of stock - **FIXED**
+ - sends email even when all of the products are out of stock - **FIXED**